G protein: Signaling

 G protein can refer to two distinct families of proteins.
 Heterotrimeric G proteins, sometimes referred to as the "large" G proteins, are activated by G protein-coupled receptors and are made up of alpha (α), beta (β), and gamma (γ) subunits.
 "Small" G proteins (20-25kDa) belong to the Ras superfamily of small GTPases.
 These proteins are homologous to the alpha (α) subunit found in heterotrimers, but are in fact monomeric, consisting of only a single unit.
 However, like their larger relatives, they also bind GTP and GDP and are involved in signal transduction.

 Heterotrimeric

 Different types of heterotrimeric G proteins share a common mechanism.
 They are activated in response to a conformational change in the GPCR, exchanging GDP for GTP, and dissociating in order to activate other proteins in a particular signal transduction pathway.
 The specific mechanisms, however, differ between protein types.

 Mechanism

 Receptor-activated G proteins are bound to the inner surface of the cell membrane.
 They consist of the Gα and the tightly associated Gβγ subunits.

-There are many classes of Gα subunits: Gsα (G stimulatory), Giα (G inhibitory), Goα (G other), Gq/11α, and G12/13α are some examples.
+There are four main families of Gα subunits: Gαs (G stimulatory), Gαi (G inhibitory), Gαq/11, and Gα12/13.
 They behave differently in the recognition of the effector molecule, but share a similar mechanism of activation.